 Stir together the blackened seasoning, brown sugar, and 1 teaspoon of salt in a small bowl.
 Sprinkle the mix over the top and bottom of the fish pieces.
 Then, gently pat with a paper towel so the seasoning sticks.

-2. Cook in a Cast Iron Skillet
+2. Cook the fish in a cast iron skillet.

 Add the butter to a large skillet over medium heat (a cast iron skillet works amazing).
 After it melts, add the fish to the hot pan and cook for 6 to 8 minutes.
 Be sure to flip halfway through cooking.